Reference

 | maxDownloads | string/integer | Optional.
 Positive integer, normalized up to 10,000. |

 | notify | repeated string | Optional.
-Notification email addresses. |
+Up to 3 notification email addresses. |

 POST /api/upload